frostbrosracing/Credit_Risk_Analysis/README.md

 ## Summary
 Because of the significance of the imbalance between the low-risk and high-risk class, the precision in the classification report isn't going to represent the entire story.
-IN this case, the recall (or accuracy) score should share more of the story.
+In this case, the recall (or accuracy) score should share more of the story.
+The Easy Ensemble Classifier is the model that should be used because of the greatest accuracy of any of the models.
+In combination with the accuracy score of 92.54% shown by the Easy Ensemble Classifier, the precision and recall scores place this model above the other five.